DinoChiesa/apigee-scanner/README.md

 ```
 Scanners:
   --policyname ARG         flags each revision with a policy with a name that matches a pattern
   --policytype ARG         flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc), or a type that matches a regex
   --policyunattached       flags each revision with a policy that is unattached
   --proxydesc ARG          proxy description matching a particular regex
   --proxyname ARG          proxy name matching a regex
   --revisioncount ARG      flags each proxy with a number of revisions greater than x
   --sharedflowuse ARG      flags each revision that has a FlowCallout to a named SharedFlow, or a SharedFlow that matches a regex
+  --targetloadbalancer ARG proxy with an target LoadBalance
-  --targetssl          proxy with an http target with TLS disabled or no Truststore
+  --targetsslhygiene       proxy with an http target with TLS disabled or no Truststore
   --targettype ARG         proxy with a specified target type (hosted, http, local, script), or none
   --vhost ARG              proxy revision with a reference to a particular vhost
 ```

 Find the scanners in [lib/scanners](./lib/scanners).